Salvadorans: Mesoamerican cultures

 The Xinca people, also known as the Xinka, are a non-Mayan indigenous people of Mesoamerica, with communities in the western part of El Salvador near its border.
 The Xinka may have been among the earliest inhabitants of western El Salvador, predating the arrival of the Maya and the Pipil.
 The Xinca ethnic group became extinct in the Mestizo process.

 El Salvador has two Maya groups, the Poqomam people and the Ch'orti' people.
 The Poqomam are a Maya people in western El Salvador near its border.
 Their indigenous language is also called Poqomam.
 The Ch'orti' people (alternatively, Ch'orti' Maya or Chorti) are one of the indigenous Maya peoples, who primarily reside in communities and towns of northern El Salvador.
 The Maya once dominated the entire western portion of El Salvador, up until the eruption of the lake ilopango super volcano.
-Mayan ruins are the most widely conserved in El Salvador and artifacts such as Maya ceramics Mesoamerican writing systems Mesoamerican calendars and Mesoamerican ballgame can be found in all Maya ruins in El Salvador which include Tazumal, San Andrés, El Salvador, Casa Blanca, El Salvador, Cihuatan, and Joya de Cerén.
+Mayan ruins are the most widely conserved in El Salvador and artifacts such as Maya ceramics Mesoamerican writing systems Mesoamerican calendars and Mesoamerican ballgame can be found in all Maya ruins in El Salvador which include Tazumal, San Andrés, El Salvador, Casa Blanca, El Salvador, Cihuatán, and Joya de Cerén.

-Alaguilac people were a former indigenous group located on northern El Salvador.
-Their language is unclassified.
-The Alagüilac language is an undocumented indigenous American language that is now extinct.
-The Alaguilac ethnic group became extinct during the Mestizo process.

-The Mixe people is an indigenous group that inhabited the western borders of El Salvador.
-They spoke the Mixe languages which are classified in the Mixe–Zoque family, The Mixe languages are languages of the Mixean branch of the Mixe–Zoquean language family.
-The Mixe ethnic group became extinct during the Mestizo process.

 The Mangue people, also known as Chorotega, spoke the Mangue language, a now-extinct Oto-Manguean language.
 They occupied land near the eastern El Salvador border, near the gulf.

 The Pipil people are an indigenous people who live in western El Salvador.
 Their language is called Nahuat or Pipil, related to the Toltec people of the Nahua peoples and were speakers of early Nahuatl languages.
 However, in general, their mythology is more closely related to the Maya mythology, who are their near neighbors and by oral tradition said to have been adopted by Ch'orti' and Poqomam Mayan people during the Pipil exodus in the 9th century CE.
 The culture lasted until the Spanish conquest, at which time they still maintained their Nawat language, despite being surrounded by the Maya in western El Salvador.
 By the time the Spanish arrived, Pipil and Poqomam Maya settlements were interspersed throughout western El Salvador.
 The Pipil are known as the last indigenous civilization to arrive in El Salvador, being the least oldest and were a determined people who stoutly resisted Spanish efforts to extend their dominion southward.
 The Pipil are direct descendants of the Toltecs, but not of the Aztecs.